 What is the lawful basis for collecting, storing and using my data?

 NHS NSS and PHS rely on the following bases to process the personal data:

+UK General Data Protection Regulation (GDPR) Article 6(1)(a) ((lawful basis to permit the processing of personal data) where you provide NSS with your consent to register with the LFD COVID-Testing Portal for submitting your LFD test results.

 UK General Data Protection Regulation (GDPR) Article 6(1)(e) (lawful basis to permit the processing of personal data) processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authorities vested in the data controllers.